Uterine Fibroids treatment at The Royal Surrey and The London Clinic, Harley Street

 13 years.
 This has received considerable national

-coverage (see Publicity section about Dr Walker and C.V.)
-In 1996 Dr Walker commenced an ethically approved trial of fibroid embolisation at the Royal Surrey County Hospital which later included patients from the London Clinic.
+coverage (see About Dr Walker, Publications and TV and Newspaper Coverage) In 1996 Dr Walker commenced an ethically approved trial of fibroid embolisation at the Royal Surrey County Hospital which later included patients from The London Clinic.
 The results of the

 trial have been reported in previous publications.

 In 2002 we published an analysis of our first 400 patients(9) and a further series in 2002(10).
 The results

 of this series indicated a very high success rate of almost 90% with a low

 incidence of complications i.e. less than 1% incidence of infective

 complications requiring hysterectomy, a 6% incidence of failure or

 recurrence, a less than 2% (4 patients) incidence of amenorrhoea (no